 I recommend you check all your options here.

 Flying To Kota Bharu

-Flights are mostly to and from Kuala Lumpur, but they also exist between Penang, Kuching and Kota Kinabalu.
+Flights are mostly to and from Kuala Lumpur, but they also exist between Penang, Johor Bahru, Kuching and Kota Kinabalu.

 Flying between Kuala Lumpur and Kota Bharu takes about an hour.

-From the airport, you can taxi a taxi direct to Kuala Besut for the ferry (about one hour away) or take two buses.
+From the airport, you can take a taxi directly to Kuala Besut which is where all the ferries leave from (about one hour away) or you can take two buses.
 Full details are here.